jaymzh/sugarjar/README.md

 course `git branch -D <branch>`, but that does no safety checks at all, it forces the deletion.

-Enter `sj bclean` - it determines if the contents of your branch has been merge and safely deletes if so.
+Enter `sj lbclean` - it determines if the contents of your branch has been merge and safely deletes if so.
+(Note: `lbclean` stands for "local branch clean", and is aliased to `bclean` for both backwards-compatibility and also since it's the most common branch-cleanup command).

 ![bclean screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/bclean.png)